Alex Lange: Detroit Tigers

 On July 31, 2019, the Cubs traded Lange and Paul Richan to the Detroit Tigers in exchange for Nick Castellanos.
 He was assigned to the Erie SeaWolves.
 Over 27 games (18 starts) between Myrtle Beach and Erie, he went 5–13 with a 5.45 ERA, striking out 94 batters over 102 1/3 innings.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox following the season.
 Lange did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 20, 2020, the Tigers added Lange to their 40-man roster to protect him from the Rule 5 draft.

 On April 10, 2021, Lange was promoted to the majors for the first time and made his Major League debut that day, throwing a scoreless inning.
 On September 20, 2021, Lange recorded his first career save with a perfect 1–2–3 ninth inning against the Chicago White Sox.
 He earned his first major league win on September 30 with 1 1/3 innings of scoreless relief against the Minnesota Twins.
 Overall, Lange made 36 appearances for the 2021 Tigers, posting a 1–3 record and 4.04 ERA, while striking out 39 batters in 35 2/3 innings.

 In 2022, Lange primarily filled a middle relief and setup role.
 He led the Tigers with 71 appearances, posting a 7–4 record and a 3.69 ERA, with 82 strikeouts in 63 1/3 innings.

 On July 8, 2023, Lange pitched the last inning of a combined no-hitter against the Toronto Blue Jays.
 While Tigers manager A. J. Hinch resisted naming a full-time closer for the 2023 season, Lange made the most appearances for the team in save situations.
 On the season, he saved 26 games in 32 opportunities.
 He posted a 7–5 record and a 3.68 ERA, while striking out 79 batters in 66 innings.

 Lange made 21 appearances for Detroit in 2024, compiling an 0–3 record and 4.34 ERA with 21 strikeouts across 18 2/3 innings pitched.
 The Tigers optioned Lange to the Toledo Mud Hens in late May, 2024.
 On June 18, 2024, it was announced that Lange would undergo surgery to repair an avulsion in his right lat.

 Lange began the 2025 season on the 60-day injured list while he recovered from his surgery and was activated off the list on August 18, 2025.
 Lange was optioned back to Toledo four days later after making one appearance for the Tigers.
 On November 12, Lange was designated for assignment by Detroit following the acquisition of Dugan Darnell.
-The Tigers released Lange six days later.
+He was released by the Tigers on November 18.

+Kansas City Royals

+On November 20, 2025, Lange signed a one-year, $900,000 contract with the Kansas City Royals.